ngrx/platform/projects/ngrx.io/content/guide/data/entity-reducer.md

 An `EntityCollectionReducer` applies _actions_ to an `EntityCollection` in the `EntityCache` held in the _NgRx store_.

 There is always a reducer for a given entity type.
-The `EntityReducerFactory` maintains a registry of them.
+The `EntityCollectionReducerFactory` maintains a registry of them.
 If it can't find a reducer for the entity type, it [creates one](#collection-reducer-factory), with the help of the injected `EntityCollectionReducerFactory`, and registers that reducer so it can use it again next time.